kostym/documentation/README.md

 <img src="http://imgh.us/Kostym_logo.svg" alt="Kostym logo" title="Kostym - Dressed maintainability" width="300"/>

 ## What is Kostym and why use it?
-Kostym is a solution proposal for better maintainability in projects.
-Based on the reliable and well tested styling solution [Suit](https://github.com/suitcss/suit).
-Kostym embraces that way of thinking from the front-end down to the backend.
-Resulting in code that is contained in a component and therefore modular and maintainable, and in some cases even reusable in other projects.
+Kostym is a system for better maintainability in projects, based on the reliable and well tested styling solution [Suit](https://github.com/suitcss/suit).
+Kostym embraces that way of thinking from the front-end down to the backend, resulting in code that is contained in components and therefore modular and maintainable and in some cases even reusable in other projects.

-Kostym is technology agnostic when it comes to component-based web application.
+Kostym is technology agnostic when it comes to component-based web applications.
 It's a standard on how to structure your code into components.
 In the example below the end result to the browser is a piece of HTML, CSS and JS.

 #### Example component: SalesPitch